google/zetasql/docs/arrays.md

 To query the individual values of a repeated field, reference the field name using dot notation to return an `ARRAY`, and
 [flatten the `ARRAY` using `UNNEST`][flattening-arrays].
-Use `CROSS JOIN` to apply the `UNNEST` operator to each row and join the flattened `ARRAY` to the duplicated value of any non-repeated fields or columns.
+Use `CROSS JOIN` to apply the `UNNEST` operator to each row and join the flattened `ARRAY` to the duplicated value of any non-repeated fields or columns in that row.

 **Example**

 The following example queries the table from the previous example and returns the values of the repeated field as an `ARRAY`.
-The `UNNEST` operator flattens the `ARRAY` that represents the repeated field `song`. `CROSS JOIN` applies the `UNNEST` operator to each row and joins the output of `UNNEST` to the duplicated value of the column `band_name` and the non-repeated field `album_name`.
+The `UNNEST` operator flattens the `ARRAY` that represents the repeated field `song`. `CROSS JOIN` applies the `UNNEST` operator to each row and joins the output of `UNNEST` to the duplicated value of the column `band_name` and the non-repeated field `album_name` within that row.

 ```sql
 WITH table AS (